Jury Service in the Australian Capital Territory

 The First Phase of Jury Selection – The Jury Panel is Summoned

-Each person whose name is selected from the ACT electoral roll to be on the jury panel is served with a jury summons.
+Each person whose name is selected from the ACT electoral roll to be on the jury pool is served with a jury summons.
 The jury summons lists the time, date and location for the person to attend Court.
 It must be served at least 7 days before the time specified for jury duty.
 In practice the first summoning will take place approximately 4 weeks before the scheduled attendance date.
 The summons has a detachable section which the person named in the summons must return acknowledging receipt.

 Disqualification and Exemption